Multisig Wallet

 The source code of this example of Multisig Wallet smart contract and the example of an implementation of its testing is available on GitHub.

-See also an example of the smart contract testing implementation based on gtest
+See also an example of the smart contract testing implementation based on gtest: multisig-wallet/tests.

 For more details about testing smart contracts written on Gear, refer to the Program Testing article.